michaelvl/osm-analytic-tracker/kubernetes/README.md

 - *osmtracker_backend_processing_time_seconds* - histogram with processing time
    for backend refresh events.

+- *openstreetmap_api_events* - number of requests towards the OpenStreetMap API, labelled according to operation.

+- *openstreetmap_api_bytes* - number of bytes to/from OpenStreetMap API, labelled according to operation and direction.

 ## Kubernetes Network Policies

 The Helm-based deployment supports deploying Kubernetes network policies to